 Below are verses that will encourage and remind you that God’s opinion is the only opinion that counts.
 May we be more concerned today about pleasing Him instead of seeking the approval of others.

-- “For am I now seeking the favor of men, or of God?
-Or am I striving to please men?
-If I were still trying to please men, I would not be a bond-servant of Christ.” – Galatians 1:10, NASB
+- “For do I now persuade men, or God? or do I seek to please men? for if I yet pleased men, I should not be the servant of Christ.” – Galatians 1:10

 - “For they loved the praise of men more than the praise of God.” – John 12:43